5 Min Read

 We work with couple’s every week who are dealing with cheating in their relationship and wondering if there’s any way their relationship can survive.
 And although women do cheat, most of the time it’s the men who leave women asking –“Why do men cheat on their wives?”

-Marriage counselor M. Gary Neuman surveyed hundreds of faithful and cheating husbands for his book The Truth About Cheating.
-Based on his research he estimates that 1 in 2.7 men will cheat -- and he says that most of their wives will never know about it.
+To answer that question marriage counselor M. Gary Neuman surveyed hundreds of faithful and cheating husbands for his book, The Truth About Cheating.
+Based on his research he estimates that 1 in 2.7 men will cheat – and he says that most of their wives will never even know.

 It's not for sex, like most people think.
 Neuman found that 92 percent of men said it wasn't primarily about the sex.

 "The majority said it was an emotional disconnection, specifically a sense of feeling unappreciated.
 A lack of thoughtful gestures," Gary said on The Oprah Winfrey show, Why Men Cheat.
 "Men are very emotional beings.
 They just don't look like that.
 Or they don't seem like that.
 Or they don't tell you that."

 Josh says he cheated on his wife, Jennifer, because he felt unappreciated at home and started feeling insecure.
 "That insecurity was really the catalyst," he says.
 "I didn't feel comfortable going to the one person in the world I should be going to, which is my wife."

 My work counseling men supports these findings.
 Husbands and wives usually don't see it, but the disconnect that happens in a lot of marriages sets the stage for an affair.
 Add to that the daily stress of work, bills, children and household chores.
 When couples stop appreciating each other, feel disconnected and stressed, it opens the door for another woman to come in who can make the man feel better about himself.